Credit Cards Hotel Credit Cards

 Another option for earning Hyatt points is to earn Chase Ultimate Rewards points and then transfer them to your World of Hyatt account.
 These flexible rewards can be earned by using some of the best travel credit cards, including the Chase Sapphire Preferred® Card.

-The Sapphire Preferred offers a generous sign-up bonus of 60,000 points after spending $4,000 in the first 3 months.
+The Sapphire Preferred offers a generous sign-up bonus of 60,000 bonus points after spending $4,000 in the first 3 months.
 You also have the opportunity to earn 5X points on travel purchased through Chase Travel℠; 3X points on dining, select streaming services, and online groceries; 2X points on all other travel purchases, and 1X points on all other purchases.
 All of your Chase points can be transferred to the World of Hyatt program since Hyatt is a Chase transfer partner.
 This card has a $95 annual fee.

 For more details, check out our Chase Sapphire Preferred review.